 The Thetford model is filled by swiveling out a pipe and pouring in the water which will be used during a flush.

 A small tube stands upright when in use and indicates when the water level is full.
-You pull this tube out to train the water from the system.
+You pull this tube out to drain the water from the system (including for winterization).